The A-Z Guide to Sucessfully Buying Your First Dental Practice

 Share purchases mean that you buy the seller’s place in the ownership of the practice - buying their controlling share.
 From a seller’s point of view, this is the preferred format as it means they are free of the business and liabilities.
 However, for you as the buyer, share purchases are riskier as they mean you’ll be taking on all practice liabilities.

 To secure the right understanding between you and the seller and to really ‘begin’ the deal, a meeting must be arranged.
-This meeting will involve discussions over:
+Negotiating a purchase will involve discussions over:

 - Turnover and profit.

 - Transfer of the NHS contract.
 This involves becoming a ‘partner’ with the seller until after completion, where the seller will retire from it and leave you as the sole name on the contract.